-Over the last 12 months St. Helens has become one of, if now our all time, favourite theatre, especially when it comes to family entertainment.
-Their pantomimes are incredible and every time we leave I find myself believing it was the best show yet and they will never be able to top it and yet some how they always do and this year is no exception.
+Over the last 12 months St. Helens Theatre has become one of, if not our all time, favourite theatres, especially when it comes to family entertainment.
+Their pantomimes are incredible and every time we leave I find myself believing it was their best show ever and they will never be able to top it, yet some how they always do and this year is no exception.

-The flying Tinkerbell is played by gorgeous Kristina Rihanoff from Strictly Come Dancing, who makes for a very sweet tink in deed, and even wows the audience with a little bit of Russian and some incredible dance moves.
+The flying Tinkerbell is played by gorgeous Kristina Rihanoff from Strictly Come Dancing, who makes for a very sweet tink indeed.
+She even gives Tinkerbell some new skills as she wows the audience with a little bit of Russian and some incredible dance moves.
 I think it is fair to say that having Kristina in the cast has also impacted on the choreography and possibly the energy of the dancers altogether, as although the dancers are always amazing this year the choreography has really gone up a notch.
 There seemed to be more dancing than ever before and if you ever wondered what a pirate dance off would look like now’s your chance to find out.

 photo credit - David Munn photography

 Every panto needs a badie and of course Peter Pan has Captain Hook who was played by no other than Louis Emerick from Brookside.
 Louis did a brilliant job of not only acting but also singing and dancing too and was quite possibly the most lovable Hook I have ever seen, and one who had us all laughing, especially when he was on stage with Mrs Smee, played by the best dame around, Si Foster.